kumahq/kuma-website/app/docs/dev/policies/mesh.md

 ### Controlling the passthrough mode

-In its default setup, Kuma allows any non-mesh traffic to pass Envoy without applying any policy.
+In its default setup, {{site.mesh_product_name}} allows any non-mesh traffic to pass Envoy without applying any policy.
 For instance if a service needs to send a request to `http://example.com`, all requests won't be logged even if a traffic logging is enabled in the mesh where the service is deployed.
 The passthrough mode is enabled by default on all the dataplane proxies in transparent mode in a Mesh.
 This behavior can be changed by setting the `networking.outbound.passthrough` in the Mesh resource.
 Example:

 {% tabs passthrough-mode useUrlFragment=false %}